 public registers, which suggests the patent is vital

 Kransell & Wennborg can request opt-out for the patents of your choice.

 Innovating companies with a market exposure typically monitor their competitors’ portfolios and make efforts to limit or invalidate disturbing patents.
 The start of the UPC’s operations may be a beneficial one-off opportunity for attacking your competitors’ key patents centrally.
 The party suing for invalidation will have ample time to prepare its attack – considerably longer than the reply terms of the proprietor – and any uncertainties around the UPC’s jurisprudence will primarily be to the proprietor’s detriment.

 Kransell & Wennborg will be your partner in exploring this opportunity.

 We thank you for taking time to read this material.
 While there is a significant quantity of information to absorb about the new unitary patent system, it has a strikingly simpler and clearer structure and could perform more efficiently than the present, fifty years old system.
 After all, the present system, where a patent turns into a national matter as soon as the EPO grants it, can be likened to a rather farfetched hybrid solution.
 Looking ahead, the unitary patent system – thanks to its transparency and simplicity – may well have outstripped the old one.

-To be sure, the unitary system will over a patent proprietor significantly more strategic and tactical opportunity than the present one.
+To be sure, the unitary system will offer a patent proprietor significantly more strategic and tactical opportunity than the present one.
 Could this be a good occasion to review and revise your company’s written or unwritten patent strategy?
 Does the strategy address your own patents as well as those of the competition?
 Kransell & Wennborg are grateful for all questions and thoughts about the unitary patent system that our clients might want to share with us, and we will do our utmost to

 reply to them.